alongenosar/ios-sdk/README.md

 ## Step 1: Instalation
 ### Cordova
-Cordova develelopers should follow this preceeding step before proceed with the reset of the instructions.
+Cordova develelopers should follow this preceeding step before proceeding with the reset of the instructions.

 1.Install SnappersSDK plugin.